cockroachdb/docs/src/current/cockroachcloud/export-logs-advanced.md

 Where:

 - `{log-name}` is a string of your choosing as you configure log export.
 For Amazon CloudWatch, this is the [log group](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#Create-Log-Group) you create as part of enabling log export.
 For GCP Cloud Logging, this is the `log_name` you choose during configuration.
-See the [Enable log export](#enable-log-export) instructions specific to your cloud provider for more information.
+Refer to the [Enable log export](#enable-log-export) instructions specific to your cloud provider for more information.
 - `{region}` is the cloud provider region where your CockroachDB {{ site.data.products.advanced }} cluster resides.
 - `{log-channel}` is the CockroachDB [log channel]({% link {{site.current_cloud_version}}/logging-overview.md %}#logging-channels), such as `HEALTH` or `OPS`.
 - `{N}` is the node number of the CockroachDB {{ site.data.products.advanced }} node emitting the log messages.
 Log messages received before a node is fully started may appear in a log named without an explicit node number, ending in just `.n`.